zfoxer/PsoPath/README.md

 in expense of accuracy.
 There are many use-cases where the lower accuracy is acceptable in return of lower consumption of computing resources.

-Particle Swarm Optimisation (PSO) emulates the social behaviour of, e.g., a flock of birds, as a stochastic optimisation method [1].
+Particle Swarm Optimization (PSO) emulates the social behaviour of, e.g., a flock of birds, as a stochastic optimization method [1].
 Specifically, a particle is an entity representing a solution in the search space.
 Several particles cooperate inside an algorithmic flow to occupy positions close to the best solution.
 So, when a number of predefined iterations for evaluation ends (depending on topology resources like